 By Sara Klein Wagner

-Sara Klein Wagner is President & CEO of the Jewish Federation of Louisville and the Trager Family JCC
+Sara Klein Wagner is President and CEO of the Jewish Federation of Louisville and the Trager Family JCC